jomavera/react-traffic-lights/README.md

-# Seconds Counter with React
+# Traffic Lights with React

 ##### Install the npm package:
 ```